yanlongtu/robInfLib-matlab/readMe.md

-### robInfLib-matlab
+# robInfLib-matlab
 ```
-This library provides various demos of using kmp.
+RobInfLib is a library consisting of various demos of using Kernelized Movement Primitives (KMP),

-These codes are mainly written by Dr. Yanlong Huang.
+which is maintained by

+          Dr. Yanlong Huang (Istituto Italiano di Tecnologia)
+	  Dr. Fares J. Abu-Dakka (Aalto University)
+          Dr. João Silvério (Idiap Research Institute)

-Part of the codes are provided by Dr. Fares J. Abu-Dakka, Dr. João Silvério and Dr. Sylvain Calinon
+Part of the codes are provided by Dr. Sylvain Calinon (Idiap Research Institute)
 which have been acknowledged in the corresponding files.
 ```